Renovation planning, on the go

 An island seating arrangement is a great way to create a sociable space and encourage people to sit and spend time gathered in the kitchen.
 But before you start shopping for chairs, there are a few things you should consider.

 First, evaluate what you intend to use the island for.
 If you only want to use it for quick meals, consider backless stools that can be tucked beneath the island when not in use.
-This gorgeous contemporary kitchen perfectly illustrates the point.
+This gorgeous kitchen perfectly illustrates the point.

-View this project by Interior Hunters Sdn Bhd
+View this project by Touch by Design

 However, if you plan to use the island for long conversations or entertaining, consider adjustable seats with supportive backrests, cushioning, or armrests to enhance comfort for long periods of sitting, as seen in this stylish dry kitchen.

-View this project by Blaine Robert Design
+View this project by DR HOUSING

 Get professional help to renovate your kitchen!